lindenhutchinson/flask_garbage/README.md

 The controllers directory contains the business logic for the website.

 controllers/prediction_controller.py is where the majority of work is done for the app

+the static folder is where uploaded images are held.
+Reported images are moved to either static/good or static/bad depending on the feedback given by the user

 ## Screenshots